-Secondly, you’ll find that most Cruise Lines ask you to check-in online and input your credit card details so that when you arrive at the port, you already have an e-ticket printed out and can get through the check-in with just that and your passport.
+Secondly, you’ll find that most Cruise Lines ask you to check-in online and input your credit card details.
 This will help you get through and on the ship as quickly as possible.

-Also make sure that you’ve pre booked things like excursions, drinks packages, specialty dining or any other things that you can pre-book online.
-This means that you can relax in the knowledge that everything is arranged, and you can avoid having to make rushed last-minute bookings of excursions or book the specialty dining times that you want.
+Make sure that you’ve pre booked things like excursions, drinks packages, specialty dining or any other things that you can pre-book online.
+This means that you can relax in the knowledge that everything is arranged.
 Do these things beforehand, so you have time to think about it.
 You can look at the deals online and ensure you’ve got everything locked down.

-Make sure you’ve downloaded the cruise line app, if they have one, because you’ll find once you’re on board you might find it more difficult to download.
+Download the cruise line app, if they have one.
 Download it when you still have good Wi-Fi or data minutes.
 Apps are becoming really important on cruise lines to get your daily program, make reservations, book excursions and chat with friends and family.
 Make sure you have it fully installed on your phone and have things sorted before you go so you can actually use embarkation day to start enjoying your vacation and not spend time sorting out a lot of admin.

 # 3 Planning your Arrival Time